ronjustified-svg/Hybrid_Physics-ML_Orbit_Modelling/README.md

 **Can a small neural network, guided by physics, outperform either physics or data alone?**

-This project answers that question by modelling Earth's orbit using NASA ephemeris data — progressing through three increasingly principled approaches, each building on the limitations of the last.
+This project answers that question by modelling Earth's orbit using NASA ephemeris data, progressing through three increasingly principled approaches, each building on the limitations of the last.

 ---

 ## Background & Motivation

-This work was developed as part of my research for Master's thesis at Budapest University of Technology and Economics (BME-VIK), under the theme of *combining model-based signal processing with AI methods*.
+This work was developed as research part of my Master's thesis at Budapest University of Technology and Economics (BME-VIK), under the theme of *combining model-based signal processing with AI methods*.
 The core question is: **how do you most effectively integrate domain knowledge with data-driven learning?**

 Earth's orbit is an ideal test case.
-The physics is well-understood (Newtonian gravity), but a real-world trajectory from NASA contains perturbations from other planets, the Moon, and solar oblateness, things a pure physics model quietly gets wrong.
+The physics is well-understood (Newtonian gravity), but a real-world trajectory from NASA contains perturbations from other planets, the Moon, solar oblateness, etc.: things a pure physics model quietly gets wrong.
 The challenge is to handle that gap intelligently.

 The project started in Python for early experimentation, then moved entirely to MATLAB for the physics simulations, neural network training, and final results.